messor89/Portfolio/Penetration testing project 1.md

 Straight way back to the Metasploit framework, and was looking for this exploit.

-As We can see, I have found the eploit, so I checked the options, with the "show options" command, and All I needed to do is to set the RHOST.
+As We can see, I have found the exploit, so I checked the options, with the "show options" command, and All I needed to do is to set the RHOST.

 ![Screenshot 2023-11-25 180135](https://github.com/messor89/Portfolio/assets/52599741/2e893dc9-fc11-4f6d-b5a7-bd78435c960c)